aws-samples/aws-database-acceleration-toolkit/docs/deployment_using_new_jenkins.md

 ```shell script
 terraform apply -var-file terraform.tfvars
 ```

 Once terraform apply is completed, console will show EC2 IP address as output.
+Save this IP address, we need to configure in next steps.
-It takes 2-3 minutes for Jenkins to be configure after terraform apply is complete.
+`Note : It takes 2-3 minutes for Jenkins to be configure after terraform apply is complete` .

 Browse the url using http://[jenkins_ip_output]:8080.
 Replace [jenkins_ip_output] with EC2 IP address shown in console.

 ## Part 2 - Configure Jenkins

 ### Step 6: Setup AWS credentials in Jenkins

-Browse Jenkins URL as mentioned in step 5, go to "Manage Jenkins" -> "credentials" -> "system"
+Browse Jenkins URL as mentioned in step 5, go to `Manage Jenkins` -> `credentials` -> `system`

 Go to "Global Credentials(unrestricted) under system and click add credentials.
 Enter AWS credentials of your environment, make sure you enter "jenkinsaws" in ID field.